PinguwuNoot/personal-library/README.md

 ## User Stories

-* As a user, I want to be able to view my library (list of books)
+* As a user, I want to be able to add and remove books from my library
-* As a user, I want to be able to add a book to my library
+* As a user, I want to be able to edit the information about a book
-* As a user, I want to be able to remove a book from my library
+* As a user, I want to be able to view my library where each book displays a title and an author
-* As a user, I want to be able to indicate that I have or have not read a book
+* As a user, I want to be able to view the information about a book
-* As a user, I want to be able to see the list of books that I have read and a list of books that I have not read
+* As a user, I want to be able to filter my library based on the information about books